No-Country/s5-05-ft-python-react/Readme.md

 The Paddle Ball website offers:

+ * As players:

- * As players you can choose by level, position, schedule, gender, etc.
+                -You can choose by level, position, schedule, gender, etc.

+                - Being able to cancel the reservation of where to play so that matches with the same players are not repeated.

+                - Being able to choose the court where to play (covered court, open court, etc).

+  * As court:

- * As a court you can choose by direction, surface, walls and more.
+                -You can choose by direction, surface, walls.

- *

- *

- *
+                -Evaluation of the court.

+                -Be able to set up matches during the week or on the same day that has easy access for all users.

 ## GROUP ROLES S5-05-Python-React